-The following provision shall only apply to the Purchaser after the Government Assignment and Conveyance.
-The Purchaser has the right to remove 20 percent of the total crude production per day of Purchaser’s New Helium, each day that the plant is in production.
-If at any time in the sole opinion of Purchaser’s Representative the delivery capacity of the Helium System is inadequate to meet the total expected delivery requirements of the Storage Contract holders with the remaining crude helium production (referred to in this section as a “shortage”), and notwithstanding any other provision of this Contract, Purchaser’s Representative will allocate the remaining delivery capacity of the Helium System.
+The following provision shall only apply to the Purchaser of Helium Lot #1 and Real Property Purchaser after the Government Assignment and Conveyance.
+The Purchaser of Helium Lot #1 and Real Property Purchaser collectively have the right to remove 20 percent of the total crude production per day of Purchaser’s New Helium, each day that the plant is in production.
+If at any time in the sole opinion of Real Property Purchaser’s Representative the delivery capacity of the Helium System is inadequate to meet the total expected delivery requirements of the Storage Contract holders with the remaining crude helium production (referred to in this section as a “shortage”), and notwithstanding any other provision of this Contract, Real Property Purchaser’s Representative will allocate the remaining delivery capacity of the Helium System.
 That allocation will be calculated as described in 1.3.

-2.9 Notification of times when Person’s plant is unable to accept deliveries
+2.9 Notification of times when Person’s plant is unable to accept deliveries.

-Person agrees to notify the United States or Purchaser’s Representative, as applicable, of all scheduled plant turnarounds and/or major unscheduled plant problems that affect the operations of the Federal Helium System or the Helium System or any other operational events that may affect deliveries of helium from, or acceptance of helium-gas mixture into, the Federal Helium System or the Helium System as soon as practicable after learning of such problems or events.
-The United States or Purchaser’s Representative, as applicable agrees to keep this information confidential to the extent permitted by law.
+Person agrees to notify the United States or Real Property Purchaser’s Representative, as applicable, of all scheduled plant turnarounds and/or major unscheduled plant problems that affect the operations of the Federal Helium System or the Helium System or any other operational events that may affect deliveries of helium from, or acceptance of helium-gas mixture into, the Federal Helium System or the Helium System as soon as practicable after learning of such problems or events.
+The United States or Real Property Purchaser’s Representative, as applicable agrees to keep this information confidential to the extent permitted by law.

 ARTICLE III